jingyingx/jingyingx.github.io/nlp.md

 <br><br>

 ### **2. Can Models Learn from Child-Directed Input Like Children Do?
 Verb Classification in Child-Directed Speech (with Molly Thornber)**
 This project investigates whether small, naturalistic child-directed speech contains enough information for a model to learn verb classes that children eventually master.
-The goal is to test **learnability**: Is there enough input for models trained on child-sized data to distinguish aspectual verb types?
+The goal is to test **learnability**: Is there enough input for models trained on child-sized data to distinguish different verb types?

 We analyzed **3,196 adult-to-child utterances** from the Brown corpus (CHILDES) and grouped 19 verbs into four intuitive classes (*eat*-type, *clean*-type, *open*-type, *carry*-type) based on the temporal structures of the events they describe.
 Each token was manually annotated with **14 syntactic and semantic features** and modeled using **linguistic features**, **DistilBERT embeddings**, and **combined features** with **SVM** and **FFNN** classifiers.